BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2020_short_notes.md

 14/06/2020
 ---
 I just got back from the mountains.
 It was wonderful.
 I completely calmed down + we got some mountain summits 🙃🙃.
 The views are indescribable ☺️.

+15/06/2020
+---
+As for yesterday, I don't have much to say.
+After the trip I went to sleep and slept for a long time 😆.
+Plan for today - finish the project for the studies and prepare for its presentation and additionally make an agenda for the blog entry. 👊🏽

+16/06/2020
+---
+The plan for yesterday was done 💪.
+The whole day yesterday was fine - I cycled 20 km 🚴.
+Today I want to make corrections after my promoter's comments to my thesis and write one section in the blog post.

+17/06/2020
+---
+Yesterday, there was beautiful weather since the afternoon 😍.
+I took full advantage of both the weather and the fact that I was on holiday 😎😎.
+But today I have to get back to work 😋.
+The plan for today is to complete all the studies and finish writing (or maybe more exploring) yesterday's blog post.

+18/06/2020
+---
+And again, a beautiful day.
+I went cycling with my cousin today and when we were coming back we were caught in heavy rain 😆.
+Although I got wet, I'm still happy 😅😅.
+Yesterday I did not manage to do anything with the blog post, so this is my main mission today.

+19/06/2020
+---
+Yesterday I ran over 5 km 🏃, wrote a large part of the article on the blog and at the end of the day I came up with an idea to solve the problem at work 😀.
+Aah because I didn't mention it - for most of the day I was struggling with an architectural problem at work and I couldn't think of anything...
+The goal for today: to finish writing an article on the blog ✍🏽.

+20/06/2020
+---
+Yesterday I failed to achieve my goal.
+But nothing happened.
+I'll do it today 👍.
+Why didn't I succeed?
+I've read a lot about what I'm writing and spent a lot of time debugging the code.
+So the plan for today is to finish the blog article and enjoy the day - go cycling or something 😎😍.

+21/06/2020
+---
+Yesterday's day was 100% successful 👊.
+The last days are really beautiful and sunny - I love it 😍!
+Today is Sunday so I have no plans - I'll just enjoy life and see what comes out 😉.